gofhilman/todo-list/README.md

 ## To Do

-- Handler function from task detail marks
+- Add localStorage functionality
-- Fix completed list dropdown
+- Do advanced styling